Share:

 Learn • Cultivate • Meditate

-At Compassion and Wisdom Vihāra, our Dharma classes, workshops, and retreats are structured to provide a nurturing environment for deepening your understanding of Buddhist teachings.
-Rooted in the Mahāyāna tradition, these sessions are offered in English to make the teachings accessible to contemporary practitioners in Singapore.
+At Compassion and Wisdom Vihāra, our programmes offer a supportive environment for understanding Buddhist teachings and applying them meaningfully in modern life.
+Rooted in the Mahāyāna tradition and conducted in English, these sessions are accessible to both beginners and experienced practitioners in Singapore.

 May your generosity bring wisdom, well-being, and happiness to yourself and all beings.